Pascati/EldoriaNotes/content/Sessions/Session 19.md

 	- “HELLO CAMILLE!!!!!!!
 GOOD TO HEAR FROM YOU!
 I DONT HAVE ANY COUSINS BUT IM GLAD TOU MET ANOTHER DWARF!
 COME SEE ME ANYTIME”
 - CAL RETURNS TO THE BLACKSMITHS AND CONFRONTS VOGRAR??
 	- *HE'S GONE???*
-- CAMILLE IMMEDIATELY MESSAGES [[OZWIN]] AND LETS HIM KNOW WHAT HAPPENED
+- CAMILLE IMMEDIATELY MESSAGES [[Ozwin]] AND LETS HIM KNOW WHAT HAPPENED
 	- 3 minutes later, 5 guards burst through the doors (followed by Ozwin)
 	- HE'S LIKE WHERE'S THE BLACKSMITH (we fill him in on what we know)
 	- The blacksmith is dead in the back room :( same with the folks helping him